david-fitzgibbons/AcmeDirectorySearch/README.md

 - Open Visual Studio and Choose Clone or Checkout Code
     - https://github.com/david-fitzgibbons/AcmeDirectorySearch.git
 - Build the Solution
-- Run the Docker Compose project as the startup project
+- Run the solution using Docker Compose as the startup project
     - This step builds the containers and binds Docker-Compse as the owner of those containers
 - Stop the project
 - On the AcmeDatabase project